Construction Management at Risk

 CM at Risk Disadvantages

-- During the early stages of the project and before the GMP has been established, there is sometimes ambiguity concerning the scope of work included under the GMP.
+The CM at risk may also present some issues deserving consideration as well.
+This type of project delivery method may not work perfectly on smaller projects.
+During the early stages of the project and before the GMP has been established, there is sometimes ambiguity concerning the scope of work included under the GMP.

 An important disadvantage could be that the architectural design team may not take input from CM if brought in during later planning or pre-construction stages.
 Blueprints that are incomplete or inaccurate can still result in change orders that can drive up costs.